PowerShell/PowerShell/docs/community/working-group-definitions.md

 ## Modules

-For those core/inbox modules whose source code lives within the `PowerShell/PowerShell` repository, we should have some set of WGs responsible for their cmdlet design guidelines and enforcement, as well as to manage the proposal of new cmdlets or breaking changes.
+For those core/inbox modules whose source code lives within the `PowerShell/PowerShell` repository, we may have some set of WGs responsible for their cmdlet design guidelines and enforcement, as well as to manage the proposal of new cmdlets or breaking changes.

 However, some modules that ship as part of the PowerShell package are managed in other source repositories.
-These modules should be owned by the maintainers of those individual repositories.
+These modules are owned by the maintainers of those individual repositories.
 These modules include:

 * [`Microsoft.PowerShell.Archive`](https://github.com/PowerShell/Microsoft.PowerShell.Archive)